bbc/peaks.js/README.md

 * `color`: (optional) the point color (defaults to current value)
 * `labelText`: (optional) a text label which is displayed when the user hovers the mouse pointer over the point (defaults to current value)

-You may also update other user-defined data attributes, which are associated with the segment.
+You may also update other user-defined data attributes, which are associated with the point.

 ```js
 const instance = Peaks.init({ ... });